TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

     );
     const user = rows[0];

-    // argon2.verify requires an argon2 hash as the first argument
+    // argon2.verify requires an argon2 hash as its first arg
-    // so we must early return if there is no matching user if (!user) {
+    // so we can't just pass in `undefined` if no user exists.
-      return res.render("login", {
-        error: "Incorrect username or password",
-      });
-    }
+    // The hash itself doesn't matter as long as it's a valid argon2 hash

-    const isMatchingPassword = await argon2.verify(
+    // since this is to prevent timing attacks if no user is found const isMatchingPassword = await argon2.verify(
-      user.password,
+      user?.password ?? process.env.FALLBACK_HASH,
       req.body.password,
     );
-    if (isMatchingPassword) {
+    if (user && isMatchingPassword) {
       req.session.userId = user.id;
       res.redirect("/");
     } else {